 The members of the Jury will be revealed closer to the event.

-Apart from the awards, the most valuable takeaway from the Pitching Forum will undoubtedly be the feedback and interaction with the experts who will participate in the event for the entire two days.
+Apart from the awards, the most valuable takeaway from the Pitching Forum will undoubtedly be the feedback and interaction with the experts who will participate in the event during the two days.

-The panel consists of producers, distributors, and project developers with considerable experience in the film industry - from television to documentary and fiction.
+The industry panel is made up of producers, distributors and project developers with considerable experience in the film industry, from television to documentary and fiction.
 Each member of the panel of experts can select projects that they would like to develop, tutor, finance or produce.

-If your project doesn’t win any of the immediate awards or isn’t selected individually by any of the experts present, there is still something extremely valuable you will take home: the feedback from some of the most experienced professionals in the film industry, that will help you to significantly improve your project and will stay with you for the coming years.
+Even if your project doesn’t win any of the immediate awards or isn’t selected individually by any of the experts, there is still something extremely valuable that you will take home: the feedback from some of the most experienced professionals in the film industry.

-These experts will be able to talk individually with the representatives of the projects in which they are interested.
+These experts will be available to have one-on-one meetings with the representatives of the projects that interested them.

 PROFESSIONAL AUDIENCE

-Pitching Forum will be open to a specialized audience, through a streaming platform.
-To join the streaming event, registration is required.
+The Pitching Forum will be available to a specialized audience through a streaming platform.
+To join the streaming of the event you will need to register.

-The professional audience will be able to schedule individual online meetings with participants.
+The professional audience will have the opportunity to set up individual meetings with the participants.

 REGISTRATION FORM